60 Summer Dates That Are Anything but Boring, from Stargazing to Oyster Shucking

 Just for the two of you or for your nearest and dearest.
 (Feeling shy?
 Check out our roundup of easy karaoke songs.)

 54. Try baking

 A couple that indulges their sweet teeth together, stays together.
 You can’t go wrong with one (or more) of these fun things to bake.
 We highly recommend those homemade Milano cookies.

 Make this a family activity by incorporating the kids.

 56. Plan a movie marathon

-Streaming services have a slew of teen movies available to watch right now.
+Streaming services have a slew of summer movies available to watch right now.
 Take your pick and reminisce about the good ole days.
 From heart-tugging romantic dramas such as The Notebook to laugh-out-loud comedies such as Dazed and Confused there are almost too many to choose from.